Seatis/my-teaching-materials/java-basics/5-io-exceptions-try-catch-finally/README.md

-# Module 03 #5 - Exceptions, File I/O, try-catch-finally
+# Exceptions, File I/O, try-catch-finally
 Exceptions helps to handle ...
 I/O (Input/Output) discusses how one stores and retrieves streams of data ... try-catch-finally used to handle exceptions

+## Objectives
+ - What are the Exceptions and how to handle them using try-catch-finally
+ - How to write and read a text file from java

 ## Materials & Resources

+### Training
 | Material | Time |
 |:-------- |-----:|
 |[Exceptions](https://www.youtube.com/watch?v=EWj60p8esD0)|15:42|